 Asparagus: Wait to harvest until the third year after planting.
-Spears 6 to 8 inches tall are best and should be cut or snapped off just below the soil surface before the tips begin to separate.
+Spears that are 6 to 8 inches tall are best and should be cut or snapped off just below the soil surface before the tips begin to separate.
 Cutting too deeply can injure the crown buds that produce the next spears.
 If the asparagus is allowed to get much taller than 6 to 8 inches, the base of the spear may be tough and will have to be cut.
 Asparagus can be stored in plastic bags in the refrigerator for up to a week.

 Bean, Lima or Butter: Harvest when pods begin to bulge and are filled (seeds just touching each other).
 Open a few pods to check.
 Yellowing pods are over mature.
 For tender limas, harvest when slightly immature.
 Shelled beans can be stored in the refrigerator for about a week.

-Bean, Snap: Harvest while the pods are still tender, before the enlarging seed can be seen through the pod.
+Bean, Snap: Harvest beans while the pods are still tender, before the enlarging seed can be seen through the pod.
 Pods are ready when they break easily with a “snap”.
 To harvest beans, break off the stem above the cap.
 Beans are best when used as soon as possible after harvest, but they can be stored in the refrigerator for a few days if cooled immediately.

 Beet: Harvest beet roots when they are 1½ to 2 inches in diameter.
 Beets allowed to get larger than 2 inches in diameter may be woody.
 Tender greens (6 to 8 inches long) may also be harvested and eaten.
 Fall-planted beets should be harvested before the first moderate freeze.
-Harvest spring beets before hot weather (June).
+Harvest the spring-planted beets before hot weather (June).
 Beets can be stored in perforated plastic bags in the refrigerator for up to 2 weeks.

-Broccoli: Harvest when the main head is 3 to 6 inches in diameter and the flower buds are still tightly closed.
+Broccoli: Harvest when the main head is 3 to 6 inches in diameter, and the flower buds are still tightly closed.
 Cut the main stem about 6 inches below the top of the head.
 Some varieties may produce secondary florets in the stem axils after the main head has been harvested.
 Broccoli can be stored in perforated plastic bags for up to a week in the refrigerator.

 Brussels Sprouts: Harvest sprouts when they are firm and 1 to 1 ½ inches in diameter.
 Start from the bottom of the plant and move up.
 Twist or cut sprouts from the stem.
 Harvest all sprouts before the first severe freeze.
 Sprouts can be stored in perforated plastic bags for up to 3 weeks in the refrigerator.

-Cabbage: Harvest when the head is solid, firm and has reached adequate size depending on the variety and growing conditions.
+Cabbage: Harvest when the head is solid, firm, and has reached adequate size depending on the variety and growing conditions.
 Once cut, move it out of the sun as soon as possible.
 Cabbage will “sunblister” and lose weight in direct sun.
 Cabbage can be stored in the refrigerator for a month or more.

-Corn, Sweet: Harvest when the husk is still green and the silks are dry and brown.
+Corn, Sweet: Harvest when the husk is still green, and the silks are dry and brown.
 Kernels should be plump and tender.
 Sweet corn loses sugar from the kernel rapidly at high temperatures.
 Pick in the cool temperatures of early morning and cool the ears immediately after harvest.
 Eat fresh as soon as possible after harvest.
 Otherwise, store as close to 32 °F as possible in a moist environment.
-Sweet corn can be stored under optimal conditions for about five days, but will lose sweetness with each day of storage.
+Sweet corn can be stored under optimal conditions for about five days but will lose sweetness with each day of storage.

 Garlic: Garlic is ready to harvest when the leaves begin to yellow in early summer.
 Lift up the entire plant by hand or with a spading fork, being careful not to bruise the bulbs.
-Brush off the soil but do not wash the bulbs.
+Brush off the soil, but do not wash the bulbs.
 Cure in a warm, shady place with good air movement.
 Hang in bundles or spread as a single layer on screens or drying racks.
-Allow bulbs to dry until the neck is dry and the outer skin is papery, approximately 2 to 3 weeks.
+Allow bulbs to dry until the neck is dry, and the outer skin is papery, approximately 2 to 3 weeks.
 Remove tops when dry.
-Store by braiding or tying several heads together and hanging up or by cutting tops off and placing bulbs in a mesh bag.
+Store the garlic by braiding or tying several heads together and hanging up or by cutting tops off and placing bulbs in a mesh bag.
 Most varieties will keep for 6 to 8 months in a well-ventilated, cool, dry area.

-Kohlrabi: Harvest when swollen stems are 2 to 3 inches in diameter.
-Larger stems may become tough and woody.
+Kohlrabi: Harvest when swollen stems are 2 to 3 inches in diameter, larger stems may become tough and woody.
 Cut off just above the soil line and trim tops.
 Kohlrabi can be stored in a plastic bag in the refrigerator for 2 to 4 weeks.

 Lettuce, Leaf: Harvest entire head or individual outer leaves before hot weather causes lettuce to turn bitter and bolt.
 It can be used as soon as plants are 4 to 6 inches tall.
 Bibb lettuce is mature when leaves begin to cup inward to form a loose head.
 Cos or Romaine is ready to use when the leaves have elongated and overlap to form a fairly tight head about 6 to 8 inches tall.
 Store in the coolest area of the refrigerator.
-Leaf, Bibb and Romaine will store as long as 4 weeks if the leaves are dry when bagged.
+Leaf, Bibb, and Romaine will store as long as 4 weeks if the leaves are dry when bagged.

 Okra: Harvest when pods are 2 to 3 inches long.
-At this stage the pods are still tender.
+At this stage, the pods are still tender.
 Larger okra pods tend to be tough and fibrous.
 Round-podded okra varieties remain tender at larger pod sizes and are good to use for slicing and freezing.
 Okra grows very fast; therefore, it must be harvested every 2 days.
-Do not allow pods to mature on the plant because this will inhibit flower production and thus reduce total productivity of the plant.
+Do not allow pods to mature on the plant because this will inhibit flower production and thus reduce the total productivity of the plant.
 Handle okra carefully because pods bruise easily.
 Okra can be stored in the refrigerator for about 7 days.